 18. Where the yarn stash is supposed to be.

 19. My prized vintage craft magazine collection.
 As you can see, I take great care of it.
 Ha!
 At least it is well loved…

 20. Empty quilt rack.
 Where’s the quilt, you ask?
 I’ll be looking.
 It better not be sitting under a dog butt.
 That’s all I have to say about that.

 21. I think I just found the yarn stash… just follow the strand of yarn to my over-priced collection of fine wool yarns- all over the floor.

 22. Carpet cleaner.
-Because in the spirit of keeping it real, the dogs occasionally yak on my carpet.
+Because in the spirit of keeping it real, the dogs occasionally yak on my carpet and regular carpet steam cleaning is demanded.
 Yep, we are high class here.